 If illness or misadventure prevents a student from attending an examination, or affects their performance in the examination, it is their right and responsibility to lodge an illness/misadventure appeal.

-Appeal forms and Higher School Certificate Examination Appeals Due to Illness or Misadventure: Information Guide for Students are available from the Presiding Officer or the Deputy Principal.
-These documents provide further details of appeal procedures.
-It is important that you follow the instructions provided.
+Appeal forms and Higher School Certificate Examination Appeals Due to Illness or Misadventure: Information Guide for Students are available

 The process for illness /misadventure for HSC Exams is different to the illness and misadventure process for school based assessment tasks.
 Students are required to collect an official NESA illness/misadventure form from the Presiding Officer or the Deputy Principal.
 There are four sections on the form that must be completed by the Student, a relevant independent expert, eg doctor or police officer, The Presiding Officer and The Principal.

 Note: A Doctors Certificate on its own will not be sufficient.
 The illness misadventure form must be lodged by the Principal within 7 days (for practical examinations, performances or submitted works) and within 7 days of the student's final HSC Examination (for all other examinations).
 Late appeals will be considered only in exceptional circumstances.